qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins/ide_debugging.rst

 your system and check the next two options :guilabel:`Inherit global site-packages` and :guilabel:`Make available to all projects`.

-Click :guilabel:`OK` and then come back on the small gear, :guilabel:`Show all`.
+Click :guilabel:`OK` and you will come back on the small gear, :guilabel:`Show all`.
-In the new window select your new interpreter `QGIS` and click the last icon in the vertical menu :guilabel:`Show paths for the selected interpreter.` Finally, add the following absolute path to your QGIS Python API folder :file:`~/dev/qgis/build/master/output/python`.
+In the new window, select your new interpreter `QGIS` and click the last icon in the vertical menu :guilabel:`Show paths for the selected interpreter.` Finally, add the following absolute path to your QGIS Python API folder :file:`~/dev/qgis/build/master/output/python`.

-Restart PyCharm and you can start using this newly Python virtual environment for all your plugin.
+Restart PyCharm and you can start using this new Python virtual environment for all your plugins.
 PyCharm will be aware of the QGIS API and also of the PyQt API if you use Qt provided by QGIS like `from qgis.PyQt.QtCore import QDir`.
 The autocompletion should work and PyCharm can inspect your code.